nigel-sys/my_merch_store/README.md

-Sure, here's a sample README based on the information provided in the chat:

 # My Merch Store

 My Merch Store is a cloud application solution that integrates and consumes web application services.
 The solution consists of a client application that allows user input and consumes at least three different web services: